 Songs and fingerplays are essential when it comes to how to teach rhyming to children.
-Here are some of our favorite fingerplays and rhyming songs for preschool children.
+Here are some of our favorite fingerplays and rhyming songs for kids.

 “Clean up, clean up, everybody, everywhere.
 Clean up, clean up, everybody do your share.”